MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-whats-coming.md

 #### Add improvement action related to Microsoft Teams

-- Restrict dial in users from bypassing a meeting lobby
+- Restrict dial-in users from bypassing a meeting lobby.
-- Limit external participants to have control in a Teams Meeting
+- Limit external participants from having control in a Teams meeting.
-- Restrict anonymous users from starting Teams meetings
+- Restrict anonymous users from starting Teams meetings.
-- Require lobbies to be set up for Teams Meetings
+- Require lobbies to be set up for Teams meetings.
-- Configure which users are allowed to present in meetings
+- Configure which users are allowed to be present in Teams meetings.

 ## Related resources